Working with Subrecipients

 Any exceptions to the requirements outlined above should be discussed with Sponsored Projects Office staff.
 If appropriate and acceptable documentation is not provided in a timely manner, UC Berkeley may be unable to endorse and submit the proposal.

-1. Submit a Request for Subaward and Request to Amend Existing Subaward to the following email address: email@example.com.
-Note incomplete request forms will be returned to the PI and will delay processing of subagreement/s.
+1. Submit a Request for Subaward and Request to Amend Existing Subaward to the following email address: firstname.lastname@example.org.
+Note incomplete request forms will be returned to the sender and will delay processing of subaward/s.

-3. If the Berkeley PI needs to change the subrecipient’s scope of work or budget submitted with the proposal, the PI should first discuss this with the subrecipient and make sure the subrecipient agrees with the changes.
-If this has not been worked out before SPO gets involved, a great deal of time will be wasted.
+2. If the Berkeley PI needs to change the subrecipient’s scope of work or budget submitted with the proposal, the PI should first discuss this with the subrecipient and make sure the subrecipient agrees with these changes.

-4. If more than 12 months have passed since the subrecipient’s authorized official signed the UCB Subrecipient Commitment Form, please ask the subrecipient to review and update the form; then forward the updated form to firstname.lastname@example.org.
+3. If more than 12 months have passed since the subrecipient’s authorized official signed the UCB Subrecipient Commitment Form or FDP Pilot Subrecipient Project Information, please ask the subrecipient to review and update the form; then forward the updated form to email@example.com.
+Note: If the Subrecipient Commitment Form or FDP Pilot Subrecipient Project Information submitted with the proposal is still current (signed within the last 12 months), there is no reason to submit another form.

 Please consult the UC Berkeley Subaward Guide for detailed answers to a variety of frequently asked questions about working with subrecipients.